Codral Dry Cough and Cold with Antihistamine (Diphenhydramine Hydrochloride And Ammonium Chloride)

 What Is Codral Dry Cough and Cold with Antihistamine Used For?

-Codral Dry Cough and Cold with Antihistamine is a combination medicine that helps relieve cold symptoms and dry coughs.
+Codral Dry Cough and Cold with Antihistamine is designed to alleviate symptoms associated with colds, including dry coughs.

 Primary Uses